 This form is for use in documenting multiple property groups relating to one or several historic contexts.
 See instructions in Guidelines for Completing National Register Forms (National Register Bulletin 16).
 Complete each item by marking "x" in the appropriate box or by entering the requested information.
 For additional space use continuation sheets (Form 10-900-a).
 Type all entries.

+Name of Muldinla Duamento Lietina

+A. Name of Multiple Property Listing

+Missouri Ozarks Rural Schools

+B. Associated Historic Contexts

+Rural Public Education and Society in the Missouri Ozarks, 1874-1960

+C. Geographical Data

+The Missouri Ozarks' spans roughly from Jefferson City, Missouri, Girardeau, Missouri, south to Poplar Bluff, Missouri, and for to Osceola, Missouri, south to Springfield, Missouri, south (See relief map enclosed) rom Jefferson City southwes

+See continuation sheet

+D. Certification · · ·

-Name of Multiple Property Listing Missouri Ozarks Rural Schools Associated Historic Contexts Rural Public Education and Society in the Missouri Ozarks, 1874-1960 Geographical Data The Missouri Ozarks have been determined to be a triangular area, running roughly from Jefferson City, Missouri, to Cape Girardeau, Missouri, to the southwest corner of the state.
-See continuation sheet Certification As the designated authority under the National Historic Preservation Act of 1966, as amended, I hereby certify that this documentation form meets the National Register documentation standards and sets forth requirements for the listing of related properties consistent with the National Register criteria.
-This submission meets the procedural and professional requirements set forth in 36 CFR Part 60 and the Secretary of the Interior's Standards for Planning and Evaluation.
-Signature of certifying official State or Federal agency and bureau
+As the designated authority under the National Historic Preservation Act of 1966, as a documentation form meets the National Register documentation standards and sets for related properties consistent with the National Register criteria.
+This submission meets requirements set forth in 36 CFR Part 60 and the Secretary of the Interior's Standards rth requirements for the listing of the procedural and professional

+Signature of certifying official Date

+State or Federal agency and bureau

-I, hereby, certify that this multiple property documentation form has been approved by the National Register as a basis for evaluating related properties for listing in the National Register.
+I, hereby, certify that this multiple property documentation form has been approved by the National Register as a basis

+for evaluating related properties for listing in the National Register. the National Register as a basis

-Signature of the Keeper of the National Register
+Signature of the Keeper of the National Register Date